rutviktayde/rutviktayde/README.md

   <tr>
     <td valign="top" width="60%">
       <p>
-        I'm <b>Rutvik Tayde</b>, a creative and motivated developer who loves building things with code.
+        I'm <b>Rutvik Tayde</b>, a creative and motivated developer who enjoys building things with code.
         <br><br>
         • 🎓 Currently shaping ideas into code at Government Polytechnic Nagpur. <br>
         • 🔍 Actively Learning & Exploring Full Stack Web Development. <br>
-        • 🌱 I love turning ideas into real-world projects that make an impact. <br>
+        • 🌱 I'm passionate about transforming ideas into real-world projects that create impact. <br>
         • ✨ I'm more about pixels than ports — designing elegant, responsive UIs is what excites me the most. <br>
         • 🤝 I’m eager to contribute to freelance projects and collaborative initiatives that foster both learning and impact.
       </p>